rehierl/node-tree-outliner/1-2-node-trees/3-1-tree-traversal.md

 Note that, because of the `onEnter()` and `onExit()` calls, the outline algorithm can be understood to be an event-driven process.

-When a node is entered, an algorithm might have to:
+When a node is being entered, an algorithm might have to:

 * end outer sections
 * associate the node being entered with a section
 * "suspend" outer sections
 * create and initialize a new inner section

-When a node is exited, an algorithm might have to:
+When a node is being exited, an algorithm might have to:

 * end inner sections
 * reactivate a "suspended" outer section, or
 * create and initialize a new outer section

-Which operations need to be executed while an event is being executed, must be defined for each type of node.
+Which operations will have to be executed while an event is being executed, must be defined for each type of node.